-Type Credits Grading scale Version Oral examination 4 Grade to a third 1
+Туре Credits Grading scale Version Oral examination 4 Grade to a third 1

-Events ST 2024 0161600 Numerical Methods in Fluidmechanics 2 SWS Lecture Dörfler
+Events ST 2024 0161600 Numerical Methods in Fluidmechanics 2 SWS Lecture Dörfler Exams ST 2024 7700154 Numerical Methods in Fluid Mechanics Dörfler

 Numerical Methods in Fluidmechanics

 Starting from basics we develop the continuum mechanical model that lead to the fundamental equations for incompressible flows.
 We will study in more detail potential flows, Stokes flows (on bounded or exterior domains) and (non-turbulent) Navier-Stokes flows.
 We will sketch existence theory and show how to get numerical solutions with the finite element method, including stability and error estimates.